sydasif/my-pandoc-book/chapters/19-telnetlib.md

 tn.write(b"cisco\n")  # Password
 ```

-`telnetlib` provides methods for handling authentication, such as `read_until` to wait for a specific string and `write` to send login credentials.
-Handling authentication is crucial for accessing network devices programmatically.
+`telnetlib` provides methods for handling authentication, such as `read_until` to wait for a specific string and `write` to send login credentials, which is crucial for accessing network devices programmatically.

 **Sending Commands:**